Updated January 2022

 An immigration attorney provides help for immigrants who need assistance getting their visas approved by the U.S. Citizenship and Immigration Services (USCIS).

 A corporate lawyer is someone who provides legal advice to and represents corporations.
-This includes helping them develop an organizational structure, drafting contracts and agreements with other businesses or individuals, defending the company in court if they are sued by another party, consulting on any government regulations for their industry, etc.
+This includes helping them develop an organizational structure, drafting contracts, circulating documents for digital signature, and agreements with other businesses or individuals, defending the company in court if they are sued by another party, consulting on any government regulations for their industry, etc.

 A health lawyer is a professional who specializes in areas related to healthcare law and policy.

 So, where do those who want to become lawyers start?